Observe your charm with COS Lite

 First, run juju status again to retrieve the IP address of your Grafana service.
 For us it is http://10.152.183.132:3000 (see the output above).

-Now, use juju run to retrieve your Grafana credentials, as shown below.
+Now, use juju run to retrieve your Grafana password, as shown below.

 juju run grafana/0 -m cos-lite get-admin-password --wait 1m

-Now, on your host machine, open a web browser, enter the Grafana IP address, and use your Grafana credentials to log in.
+Now, on your host machine, open a web browser, enter the Grafana IP address, and use the username “admin” and your Grafana password to log in.

 Inspect the dashboards